 - In the absence of a formal national asylum system, UNHCR carries out registration of refugees and asylum-seekers and Refugee Status Determination (RSD), to ensure that persons of concern to UNHCR are identified and documented.
 This helps to prevent arbitrary arrest, detention and refoulement.
-In 2017, UNHCR introduced biometric enrolment to improve the quality of data collected and to avoid fraud. - UNHCR conducts extensive capacity-building programs with members of parliament, state agents, civil society, journalists, lawyers and judges on the principles of international protection and refugee rights, in order to create a de facto protection space for persons of concern to UNHCR present in the country. - UNHCR trains border officials to raise their awareness of asylum and protection issues in the context of mixed population movements.
-Tunisian border guards frequently rescue boats in distress off the Tunisian coast, including many departing from Libya.
-Groups of migrants and refugees attempting irregular crossings over the Tunisia-Libya land border are also frequently intercepted.
-UNHCR seeks to ensure that border management takes into consideration the protection needs of refugees and asylum-seekers. - UNHCR uses a participatory approach to enhance community-based protection, building links between different service providers and increasing engagement with refugee communities.
+In 2017, UNHCR introduced biometric enrolment to improve the quality of data collected and to avoid fraud. - UNHCR conducts extensive capacity-building programs with members of parliament, state agents, civil society, journalists, lawyers and judges on the principles of international protection and refugee rights, in order to create a de facto protection space for persons of concern to UNHCR present in the country.
+Moreover, UNHCR trains border officials on the principles of international protection and refugee rights in the context of mixed population movement, in order to ensure that border management takes into consideration the protection needs of refugees and asylum-seekers. - UNHCR prepared and signed a manual of referral procedures and coordination for refugees and asylum seekers who survived human rights abuses in collaboration with Human Rights National authorities. - UNHCR uses a participatory approach to enhance community-based protection, building links between different service providers and increasing engagement with refugee communities.
 UNHCR's partner, the Tunisian Refugees Council (CTR), works to develop safe spaces and promote communication with affected communities, in order to better identify and refer people with specific needs or at heightened protection risk (i.e. survivors of sexual and gender-based violence and unaccompanied or separated minors). - UNHCR's partner AIHR provides legal counselling and legal representation to support refugees and asylum seekers.
+Legal assistance units are present in Tunis, Sfax, Sousse, Zarzis/Medenine. - UNHCR collaborates with several academic institutions to contribute to the juridical research and debate on issues related to asylum, forced displacement and statelessness.
+Moreover, UNHCR's partner AIHR developed a portal (asile.tn) collecting scientific and editorial resources on international protection in Arabic language.